SAP-archive/teched2021-DEV163/README.md

 ## Exercises

+In the following, the complete list of exercise steps are listed.
+Run through them in the given order.
 You can use this section as an index or table of contents.
-All pages have a link on top of the page to go back to the Table of Contents for easy navigation.
+Use the breadcrumb menu on top of the pages to go back to the Table of Contents for easy navigation.

 ### Prepare
 - [Getting Started](exercises/ex0/)